-Jesism (pronounced: Jēs-ism like Jēsus) is for those who have some type of connection with the Jesus tradition, but who also value inclusivity, mindfulness, science, scholarship, and any other practice, teacher, or philosophy that better informs our reality and helps us live a better quality of life.
-It’s a paradigm that offers a liberating alternative to many of today’s mainstream expressions of Christianity, which may focus on strict agreement to a prescribed set of creeds and biblical interpretations, and are often co-opted with right wing politics and religious fundamentalism.
+Jesism (pronounced: Jēs-ism like Jēsus) is for those who have a connection with the Jesus tradition, but who also value inclusivity, science, scholarship, and any other practice, teacher, or philosophy that better informs our reality and helps us live a better quality of life.
+It’s a paradigm that offers a liberating alternative to many of today’s mainstream expressions of Christianity, which tend to focus on strict agreement to a prescribed set of creeds and biblical interpretations, and are often co-opted with far right wing politics and religious fundamentalism.
 The best way get quickly up to speed on it is by checking out The 9 Guidelines.
 If your first reaction is to think that you don’t want another label, sect, or ism, see the response to Question 4 here.

 MORE ABOUT JESISM can be found at the 9 Guidelines of Jesism >>.

 See some of the MOST POPULAR ARTICLES BY SUBJECT below: